Zeex/subhook/README.md

 ------------

-* `subhook_get_trampoline()` may return NULL because only a small subset of x86 instructions is supported by the disassembler in this library (only common prologue instructions).
-As a workaround you can plug in a more advanced disassembler engine in `subhook_disasm()` (currently there is no simple way to do it, you have to modify the code manually).
+* `subhook_get_trampoline()` may return NULL because only a small subset of x86 instructions is supported by the disassembler in this library (just common prologue instructions).
+As a workaround you can plug in a more advanced instruction length decoder using `subhook_set_disasm_handler()`.

 * If a target function (the function you are hooking) is less than N bytes in length, for example if it's a short 2-byte jump to a nearby location